aspose-tasks/Aspose-Task-Reference-Tutorials/content/english/net/text-view-configuration/tiff-compression/_index.md

 ### Can I use Aspose.Tasks for .NET with other project management tools?
 Aspose.Tasks primarily focuses on .NET integration.
 However, you can explore API functionalities to see if they align with your specific requirements.
 ### Are there any licensing options available for Aspose.Tasks?
-Yes, you can explore licensing options and make a purchase on the [official Aspose.Tasks purchase page](https://purchase.aspose.com/buy).
+Yes, you can explore licensing options and make a purchase on the [Aspose.Tasks purchase page](https://purchase.aspose.com/buy).
 ### Is there a free trial version of Aspose.Tasks for .NET?
 Certainly!
 You can access the free trial version [here](https://releases.aspose.com/).
 ### Where can I find support for Aspose.Tasks-related queries?